• Skip to primary navigation

 Some Short History of Cammag

 1. Cammag is a traditional sport that originated on the Isle of Man, an island located in the Irish Sea between Great Britain and Ireland.
 The sport is similar to hockey and is played with a stick, a ball, and a goal.
-The word “Cammag” is derived from the Manx Gaelic word “cam” which means bent or crooked.
+The word “Cammag” is derived from the Manx Gaelic word “cam,” which means bent or crooked.

-2. The history of Cammag can be traced back to the 16th century when it was played by the Manx people as a way to celebrate the end of winter and the start of spring.
+2. The history of Cammag can be traced back to the 16th century, when it was played by the Manx people as a way to celebrate the end of winter and the start of spring.
 The sport was particularly popular among the rural communities on the island and was played on special occasions such as Easter Monday.

 4. In the early 20th century, efforts were made to revive the sport and bring it to a wider audience.
 In 1904, the first Cammag Association was formed, and the rules of the game were standardized.
 Tournaments and matches were organized, and the sport began to gain popularity once again.